This Chicken and Spinach Manicotti is super easy to make, and smothered in a Copycat Olive Garden Alfredo Sauce. Plus, a hack for filling manicotti!

 I’m a little picture-happy lately, if you couldn’t tell.
 Pictures are worth a thousand words, except for SEO purposes.
 So I need to find more to say.

 So this spinach manicotti – its pretty much the best “leftover reboot” recipe that I can come up with.
-It uses up leftover chicken (or a grocery store rotisserie), gets thrown together with a few other basic ingredients, gets smothered with Alfredo (Monday’s post), and then is baked to make all the cheese warm and gooey.
+It uses up leftover chicken (or a grocery store rotisserie), gets thrown together with a few other basic ingredients, gets smothered with Olive Garden chicken alfredo sauce and then is baked to make all the cheese warm and gooey.

 I dare you to find someone that doesn’t love this.
 I have also made this recipe with stuffed shells, so if thats more your speed, go for it.